logo

 At the end of the walk there is the option to visit a local pub and look through the pictures, and learn some basic processing using a free app.

-SUNDAY 26th
+SUNDAY 26TH

-DAWN PHOTOWALK 6.30AM – 8AM ( First Light 6.38AM )
+DAWN PHOTOWALK 6.30AM – 8AM ( First Light 6.38AM ) Meet outside Sadler’s Cat

-Join Not Quite Light for a contemplative dawn walk at a city centre location, exploring the quiet streets as the day begins.
+Join Not Quite Light for a contemplative dawn walk around NOMA, exploring the quiet streets as the day begins.
 This is the first morning of the clocks going back, so we can consider the world around us as we leave the summer months behind, and enter a new season.
 The walk will be suitable for all levels.
 I’ll be on hand to offer tips and inspiration for photographs.
 The walk is suitable for any level, and you can bring any kind of recording device – smartphone, dslr or film cameras, or even no device at all if you simply want to stroll and absorb the sights and sounds arround you.
 The walk is about giving ourselves permission to slow down and closely observe the world around us.

 SMARTPHONE WORKSHOP 2PM-5PM